Understanding Self-Supervised Learning via Gaussian Mixture Models: Introduction

-To highlight the success of contrastive methods in learning linear projectors, we conduct our study in comparison to standard spectral methods. i.e., based on singular value decomposition (SVD).
-We provide an example where spectral methods fall short of contrastive methods in finding anticipated projection subspaces (see \cref{subsec:parallel}).
-At this point, we would like to emphasize the main difference between contrastive methods and SVD-based methods; while contrastive learning methods leverage augmentations by design, the SVD-based methods cannot.
-Moreover, our endeavor is \emph{not} to determine the better of the methods.
-In fact, we aim to show that \emph{when augmentations are present}, contrastive learning can \emph{provably} go beyond what would be possible otherwise.
-In that sense, our focus is on providing principled, theoretical insight into how contrastive learning works.
+To highlight the success of contrastive methods in learning linear projectors, we conduct our study in comparison to fully supervised methods and standard spectral methods, i.e., based on singular value decomposition (SVD).
+We provide an example where we provide a three-way comparison in finding anticipated projection subspaces (see \cref{subsec:parallel}).
+Note that SVD-based methods are not designed to leverage augmentations.
+Therefore, we use SVD-based methods merely as a reference point to argue that \emph{when (noisy) augmentations are present}, contrastive learning can \emph{provably} go beyond what would otherwise be possible.
+However, a more relevant and interesting comparison is with respect to supervised methods, i.e., LDA in this case.
+In that sense, we provide principled, theoretical insight into how contrastive learning works and how it performs with respect to a measure of optimality.

-Within our GMM framework, a key, novel proposal of ours is formalizing the \enquote{notion of augmentations}, i.e. point-pairs.
-We assume that for every point $\vx$ drawn from the GMM, we are given an augmentation $\hat{\vx}$, which is drawn from the same GMM based on a particular distribution (see \cref{def:jointdistribution}) that is biased towards the component that the original point $\vx$ belongs to.
-To keep the setting realistic, we are oblivious to which GMM component either of them come from.
+Within our GMM framework, a key proposal of ours is formalizing the \enquote{notion of augmentations}, i.e. point-pairs, going beyond the idealized definition considered in \citep{bizeul2024probabilistic}.
+In the context of GMMs, a natural choice of augmentation would be drawing a random sample \emph{from the same component} as the original point belongs to.
+Instead, we assume that for every point $\vx$, its augmentation $\hat{\vx}$ is a random draw \emph{from the GMM} following a distribution (see \cref{def:jointdistribution}) that is \emph{biased towards the component of the original point $\vx$}.
+To keep the setting realistic, we are oblivious to which GMM component either of them comes from.